-Ursuline College offers a targeted academic program designed to help you succeed in reaching your professional and personal goals - regardless of your past experience in the traditional classroom environment.
-Ursuline's Program for Academic Success (PAS) encourages you to take advantage of special services that will help you achieve success in the classroom, in the workplace, and beyond.
+Ursuline College offers specially designed classes to help you succeed in reaching your professional and personal goals - regardless of your past experience in the traditional classroom environment.
+These classes encourage you to take advantage of special services that will help you achieve success in the classroom, in the workplace, and beyond.

 If you did not take college prep courses in high school or score well on the ACT or SAT, or if you have been away from the classroom for a number of years, it may be beneficial for you to strengthen some of your basic academic skills.
-PAS is designed to help you do just that.
 Key areas of focus include math, science, reading, writing and study skills.

 SC 099 Introduction to Physical Science

 Will I be required to participate in these classes?

 Participation in these classes is required according to the policies below.

 High school seniors who have a composite ACT score lower than 20 (and/or lower than 18 in English and Reading, and/or lower than 8 in Writing) are required to take placement tests in Reading and Writing after they are admitted to the college.

 High school seniors who have a composite SAT score lower than 1410 (with less than 470 in Math, Critical Reading, and Writing) are required to take placement tests in Reading and Writing after they are admitted to the college.